Rodney Roloff, Senior Mortgage Advisor specializing in CASH-OUT REFINANCE loans for California Written by Rodney Roloff

 • Stock market investments - Access cash for diversified portfolios

-• Business investments - Fund new ventures or expand existing businesses
+• Business investments - Fund new ventures or expand existing businesses.
+Self-employed borrowers can use bank statement loans or CPA profit & loss documentation for simplified business income qualification.

 • Real estate flipping - Capital for fix-and-flip projects